fullmetalbrackets/blog/src/content/blog/pihole-anywhere-tailscale.md

 Follow the prompts during install, but don't worry about it too much, you can change everything afterwards in the web UI.
 Note, you can (and should) change your Pi-hole web UI password from the terminal with the command `pihole -a -p`.
 You can even leave it blank and skip login.

-If you prefer to run Pi-hole as a Docker container, use the following `compose.yml` (make sure to change password, timezone, volumes, etc.):
+If you prefer to run Pi-hole as a Docker container, use the following `compose.yml` (be sure to use your own password, timezone, volumes, etc.):

 ```yaml
 services: